J35P312/Assemblatron/README.md

 	bwa

 # Assemble
-Assemblatron performs de novo assembly using a pipeline similar fermikit fermikit.
+Assemblatron performs de novo assembly using a pipeline similar to fermikit.
 The pipeline is run through the following commands:

 		python assemblatron.py --assemble --fastq <input.fastq> --prefix <prefix>